sheenisme/AutoPoly/README.md

 git submodule update --init --recursive

 # 2. Build LLVM/MLIR (if not already available)
-bash scripts/llvm-build.sh
-# or manually set LLVM_BUILD_DIR
-export LLVM_BUILD_DIR=/path/to/your/llvm-build
+# (Recommended: let build.sh handle this automatically)

-# 3. Build AutoPoly
+# 3. Build AutoPoly (recommended, will reuse cached LLVM if available)
+bash scripts/build.sh /path/to/your/llvm-build
+# or simply
 bash scripts/build.sh
+# (If omitted, will use ./llvm-build by default)

 # 4. Run tests
 ninja -C build check-autopoly